-Beginning with the 2016 hunting seasons (79 FR 56864), a new schedule will be used for setting annual migratory bird hunting regulations.
-The current early and late season regulatory actions will be combined into a single process that will establish migratory bird hunting seasons much earlier than the current system.
-Under the new process, proposed hunting season frameworks for a given year will be developed in the fall of the prior year.
-Those frameworks will be finalized a few months later, thereby enabling the state agencies to select their seasons by late April and the Service will publish final frameworks in early summer.
+Historically, the Service published preliminary federal frameworks in mid-August and states adopted hunting regulations in early August based on the decisions of the Service Regulation Committee (SRC) in late July.
+The Service then published final frameworks, which contained the state-selected seasons in September.
+Beginning with the 2016 hunting seasons (79 FR 56864) a new schedule is now used for setting annual migratory bird hunting regulations.
+The new schedule will establish migratory bird hunting seasons much earlier than the historic system.
+Under the new process, proposed hunting season frameworks for a given year will be developed in early fall of the prior year.
+Those frameworks will be finalized in October, thereby enabling the state agencies to select their seasons by late April and the Service will publish final frameworks in early summer.

-Biological data for the following year will not be available in the fall, when the Flyway Councils and the Service will be developing hunting regulations for the next year.
+Biological data (spring and summer surveys) for the following year will not be available in the fall, when the Flyway Councils and the Service will be developing hunting regulations for the next year.
 Thus, regulation development will be based on predictions derived from long-term biological information and established harvest strategies (as described above).
 This process will continue to use the best science available and will balance hunting opportunities with long-term migratory game bird conservation, while fulfilling all administrative requirements.
 Existing individual harvest strategies have been modified using either data from the previous year(s) or model predictions to fit this new schedule.
 Many existing regulatory prescriptions used for Canada Goose, Sandhill Cranes, Mourning Doves, and American Woodcock currently work on this basis.
 Uncertainty associated with these population status predictions has been accounted for and incorporated into the decision-making process.
 The Service concluded (Boomer, et al. 2015) that this uncertainty should not result in a disproportionately higher harvest rate for any stock, nor substantially diminish harvest opportunities, either annually or on a cumulative basis.